sjbavier/Reference/linux-devices.md

 udev rules are defined in /usr/lib/udev/rules.d and local rules in /etc/udev/rules.d Configure udev using the /etc/udev/udev.conf file

-Process of attaching a device
+Process of attaching a device:

-    -device is attached
+- device is attached
-    -kernel populates information in /sys
+- kernel populates information in /sys
-    -udev receives a device event from kernel
+- udev receives a device event from kernel
-    -udev reads rules in /etc/udev/rules.d
+- udev reads rules in /etc/udev/rules.d
-    -udev creates device nodes in /dev
+- udev creates device nodes in /dev
-    -udev notifies dbus
+- udev notifies dbus
-    -operating systems act upon these notifications
+- operating systems act upon these notifications

 listing devices on /dev